With young stars, Cubs likely not fading after NLCS loss

-The Cubs started slow this season after beating Cleveland last year to win the World Series for the first time since 1908.
+They busted a championship drought that dated to 1908 by beating Cleveland in last year's World Series.
+And though they struggled through the first half of this season, they started to play more like their old selves after that.

-But they looked more like themselves in the second half, posting the best record in the National League after the All-Star break.
-Chicago finished with 92 wins to capture its second straight NL Central championship and beat Washington in a grueling Division Series.
+The Cubs boosted their rotation with a big trade to land Jose Quintana from the crosstown White Sox at the All-Star break then posted the best record in the National League the rest of the way.
+They wiped out a 5-1/2-game deficit to finish with 92 wins and their second straight Central division crown.

-The Cubs just couldn't hang with the Los Angeles Dodgers in the NLCS and got knocked out in five games.
-Even so, this team was built to last and doesn't appear to be fading anytime soon.
+They beat Washington in a grueling Division Series, too.
+The Cubs just couldn't hang with the Dodgers in the NLCS and got knocked out in five games.
+Even so, this team doesn't appear to be fading anytime soon.

+"We're gonna consistently compete here for years to come," Anthony Rizzo said.

 Kris Bryant, Javier Baez, Addison Russell, Willson Contreras, Kyle Schwarber and rookie Ian Happ are all 25 or younger.
 Rizzo is hardly an old man at 28.
 The same goes for 27-year-old Kyle Hendricks.